 If you are planning to stay in Thailand only for couple weeks and you hold a passport from any of the countries listed below, you are eligible for Thailand Visa on Arrival that is valid for 15 days.
-This visa can be applied for and received on the day of your arrival at all international airports and most border crossings.
+This type of Thailand Visa can be applied for and received on the day of your arrival at all international airports and most land border crossings.

 European Countries Eligible for Visa on Arrival

 - Latvia (until 13 April 2019)